apache/flink/docs/dev/stream/process_function.md

 all (acyclic) streaming applications:

   - events (stream elements)
-  - state (fault tolerant, consistent, only on keyed stream)
+  - state (fault-tolerant, consistent, only on keyed stream)
   - timers (event time and processing time, only on keyed stream)

 The `ProcessFunction` can be thought of as a `FlatMapFunction` with access to keyed state and timers.
 It handles events by being invoked for each event received in the input stream(s).

-For fault tolerant state, the `ProcessFunction` gives access to Flink's [keyed state](state.html), accessible via the `RuntimeContext`, similar to the way other stateful functions can access keyed state.
+For fault-tolerant state, the `ProcessFunction` gives access to Flink's [keyed state](state.html), accessible via the `RuntimeContext`, similar to the way other stateful functions can access keyed state.

 The timers allow applications to react to changes in processing time and in [event time](../event_time.html).